bacalhau-project/bacalhau/docs/docs/setting-up/jobs/job-specification/constraint.md

 - **Values (optional)**: A list of values that the node attribute, specified by the `Key`, is compared against using the `Operator`.
 This is not needed for operators like `exists` or `!`.

-### Example:
+### Example

-Consider a scenario where a job should only run on nodes with a GPU and an operating system version greater than `2.0`.
+Consider a scenario where a job should only run on nodes with a GPU, operating system type - linux and in a certain region.
 The constraints for such a requirement might look like:

 ```yaml
 constraints: